yiwenwang-ms/microsoft-graph-docs/concepts/application-provisioning-configure-api.md

 In this response, the job is in a **Paused** status because it hasn't yet ben started.

-## Step 3: Start the provisioning job
+## Step 5: Start the provisioning job

-Now that the provisioning job is configured, use the following command to [start the job](/graph/api/synchronization-synchronizationjob-start?tabs=http&view=graph-rest-beta).
+Now that the provisioning job is configured, start it.
+This starts the initial sync and imports roles from AWS to Azure AD.

-#### Request
+### Request

 ```http
 POST https://graph.microsoft.com/beta/servicePrincipals/29f68db3-1000-46bf-a940-f5ea3ecc39e7/synchronization/jobs/aWSSingleSignon.ff8bf889e03141ac8f7baedb059892ee.bfc8712e-0986-4d47-896b-6872713598c6/start
 ```

-#### Response
+### Response

 ```http
 HTTP/1.1 204 No Content
 ```

-## Step 4: Monitor provisioning
+## Step 6: Monitor provisioning

 ### Monitor the provisioning job status

-Now that the provisioning job is running, you can track the progress of the current provisioning cycle as well as statistics, such as the number of users and groups that have been created in the target system.
+Now that the provisioning job is running, you can track the progress of the current provisioning cycle as well as statistics.
+For example, for services that provision users and groups from Azure AD to the target system, you can monitor how many users have been created in the target system.

 #### Request